CEO Catches Stranger After Hours, Prompting Espionage Charges - Slashdot

 Came here to post that he wouldn't have got a second look if he was wearing a hardhat and reflective vest.
 Yes, even on the computers.

-Non paywalled versions (Score:3)
+Non paywalled versions (Score:5, Informative)

 A couple of sources that aren't paywalled: